-- (1) to obtain an IEA that could have provided in-depth study and consideration of the issue of mercury release to area waters and resulting health implications thereof, from the Plan's authorization of clearcut logging, matters of vital concern to their life, health, and well-being as consumers of fish from these waters; and - (2) to request an independent public hearing under sections 9.1-9.3 of the EAA with respect to the resulting IEA; and - (D) the substitution of a notice, comment, and consultation opportunity offered by MNRF/MOECC to Grassy Narrows was not adequate in the context of this case in comparison to a hearing before an independent body, particularly given the health threats posed by mercury to members of Grassy Narrows arising from clearcut logging authorized under the Plan, and the information known only to MNRF at the time respecting the limitations of its mercury mitigation measures.
+- (1) to obtain an IEA that could have provided in-depth study and consideration of the issue of mercury release to area waters and resulting health implications thereof, from the Plan's authorization of clearcut logging, matters of vital concern to their life, health, and wellbeing as consumers of fish from these waters; and - (2) to request an independent public hearing under sections 9.1-9.3 of the EAA with respect to the resulting IEA; and - (D) the substitution of a notice, comment, and consultation, and IEA request opportunity offered by MNRF/MOECC to Grassy Narrows was not adequate in the context of this case in comparison to a hearing before an independent body, particularly given the health threats posed by mercury to members of Grassy Narrows arising from clearcut logging authorized under the Plan, and the information known only to MNRF at the time respecting the limitations of its mercury mitigation measures.
+The MOECC, as the decision-maker in the IEA process, did not act in accordance with principles of fundamental justice in that it collaborated with MNRF, the Plan proponent, on both MNRF's substantive submissions to, and on the ultimate decision of, MOECC, all without the knowledge of the Applicants.